mrddter/mongocloner/README.md

 ## Important note

 This code is not optimized and is not designed for production.
 It's is usable in development contest with small collections.
-But if you want submit a PR to improve this utility or feel free to use it in your project (if is possible send me a message to let me know it).
+But if you want submit a PR to improve this utility.
+And feel free to use it in your project (send me a message if you want, it's really appreciated).

 ## Installation